-This sub-menu of BGP Proto Setting is called Redistribute as shown inFigure 2.181.
+This sub-menu of BGP Proto Setting is called Redistribute as shown in Figure 2.181.
 In this option, the user caninject routes from one routing process into a BGP or BGP4+ routing table.
 The user should configure the cluster-id in case of more than one route reflector per the BGP cluster.
 Usually, a cluster consists of one or more route reflectors and its clients, where each cluster is identified by the router-id of its single route reflector.
 Only one field is needed to be selected here: Name.
 There are five options to choose from: Kernel, Connected, Static, Rip, and OSPF.
-In Kernel field, theuser can specify the redistribution of connected routes for both BGP and BGP4+.
-In Connected field, the user can specify the redistribution of connected routes for both BGP and BGP4+.
-In Static field, the user can specify the redistribution of Static routes for both BGP and BGP4+.
+In Kernel field, theuser can specify the redistribution of connected routes for both BGP and BGP4.
+In Connected field, the user can specify the redistribution of Static routes for both BGP and BGP4+.
 In Rip field, the user can specify the redistribution of RIP information for BGP or RIPng information for BGP4+.
 In OSPF field, the user can specify the redistribution of OSPF information for BGP or OSPFv3 information for BGP4+.
 After the new information is keyed in, click the ADD/Modify button to take the effect.